How to Get a Debt Management Plan

 Here’s how to get a debt management plan.

-The first step is to meet with a nonprofit credit counselor.
-This is an important step because the counselor will help you determine if a debt management plan is right for you, and that process begins with a financial review.
+The first step is to connect with a certified nonprofit credit counselor.
+The counselor will help you determine if a debt management plan is right for you, and that process begins with a financial review.

-You’ll start by talking with the counselor about your debt, income, and any other numbers or concerns that are relevant to your financial life.
+Together with your counselor, you'll review your debt, income, and any other numbers or concerns that are relevant to your financial life.
+This process is completely confidential, and most of it can be completed online.
 It might seem scary to share all of these details, but it’s important to be honest so your counselor can create a plan that will work for you and your lifestyle.

 Read more: What is a Debt Management Plan?

 If it seems like a debt management plan will be a good fit and you’re ready to do the work, then your counselor will create a plan.
 Even if a DMP isn’t the right solution for you, your credit counselor will help you find an solution.

 Don’t forget: it’s always free to connect with a counselor.